 “As a textbook publisher, they’re out to make money.
 They caught on to the idea that if they have very young children's stories in Latin along with the regular books by Caesar and Cicero and all these other people, it would be a draw.
 And they were right.
 I still get royalties,” says Tunberg.

-Another issue, of course, is Seuss’ made-up language.
+Another issue, of course, is Seuss’s made-up language.
 How should one describe a concept like Whoville in How the Grinch Stole Christmas?
-In order to effectively translate the invented words from Seuss’ original work, they had to look at what the author intended.
+In order to effectively translate the invented words from the original, they had to look at what the author intended.
 “The Whos are happy, contented people.
-The Grinch is jealous, lonely, and wants to strike out at those he feels are having a good time when he’s not having a good time,” explains Tunberg.
-“So the Whoville people were ‘the happy ones,’ ‘the contented ones.’
+The Grinch is jealous, lonely, and wants to strike out at those he feels are having a good time when he’s not having a good time," explains Tunberg.
+"So the Whoville people were ‘the happy ones,’ ‘the contented ones.’
 We produced a little coinage in Latin, ‘Laetopoli,’ which sounds good.
 It sounds kind of Seussian, and it means ‘Happyville.’”

 By facing the unique challenges of these modern translations, Tunberg was effectively reviving the language and using it to make brand new (and somewhat silly) words.
-These days, the Latin children’s book genre continues to sell well among new and seasoned students of the language, bringing in new readers and translators every year, and making the ancient language seem ever more approachable.
+These days, the Latin children’s book genre continues to sell well among new and seasoned students of the language, brings in new readers and translators every year, and makes the ancient language seem more approachable.